 Wrist and ankle acupuncture

-This form of acupuncture was developed in the 1960s by a Chinese doctor.
+This form of acupuncture was developed in the 1960s by a Chinese physician.
 It is a very specific treatment that is not yet widely used in the Netherlands.

 Six acupuncture points

-It works with six fixed acupuncture points on the wrist and ankle.
+It involves working with six fixed acupuncture points on the wrist and ankle.
 These points correspond to specific areas in the body.
 Certain complaints can be treated through each of these points.
-For example, the acupuncturist chooses one point for insomnia and another point for pain complaints.
+For example, the acupuncturist may choose one point for insomnia and another point for pain.

 How does it work?

 The way the needles are inserted is different from classical acupuncture.
 The needle is placed very superficially on the point and then slid in a certain direction under the skin.
-While during a classical acupuncture treatment you may sometimes experience a 'heavy' feeling at the point where the needle is inserted, this is usually not the case with wrist and ankle acupuncture.
-Relief is often felt quickly with pain complaints.
+Unlike in a classical acupuncture treatment where you may sometimes feel a 'heavy' sensation at the needle insertion point, this is usually not the case with wrist and ankle acupuncture.
+Relief is often felt quickly, especially with pain complaints.

 This form of acupuncture can be used for various complaints.
-It generally works well for (chronic) pain complaints and movement problems.
+It generally works well for (chronic) pain and mobility issues.